found a new home!

 for one too.
 Find a pet to adopt.

 I am already spayed, a special needs pet, up to date with shots, declawed, good with kids, and good with dogs.

 Layla's wound appeared to be a bite wound from another animal.
 The owner didn't know so that's just a guess.
 She was treated at the clinic, but the wound didn't heal.
 Our vets surgically put in a drain, then treated her with an antibiotic shot.
 2 weeks later it still wasn't healing so she spent a few more days at the vet, they did a culture of the wound, and started her on Clavamox.
-That seemed to work because she is so much better now and her wound is healing.
+That seemed to work because her wound has finally all healed up.

 More bad new for this sweet girl.
 Out of no where, her vertigo went off.
 She began walking as if she was drunk.
 They did x-rays found nothing, did some special tests found nothing, no ear polyps were found, and no evidence of a ruptured ear drum, her blood work was fine.
 At this point we are not sure why the imbalance, and she may have it for the rest of her life.
 That doesn't stop her from getting around though.
 She uses the stairs, uses the kitty box with no problem, eats, drink even plays.
 If she turns too quickly she will fall over.
 She's great with dogs, but because of her vertigo problem, we feel a home with a senior dogs or smaller dogs who are calm.
 We don't want her to be knocked over by large dogs given she can't move out of the way quickly.

 We did have an adopter for Layla, but she travels a lot and didn't feel given Layla's condition she was the right match.
 The adopter offered to donate the adoption fee so that Layla could be sponsored for a family who would be a better match for her.